 APIServerAvailable condition of our Shoot is with status

 True.
 If the next condition check fails (for example kube-apiserver becomes unreachable), then the condition first goes to

 Constraints represent conditions of a Shoot’s current state that constraint some operations on it.
-Currently there are two constraints:
+The current constraints are:

 This constraint indicates whether a Shoot is allowed to be hibernated.